LukeLin1126/WDC1/Final/README.md

 ```

+## Task 1.5

+Implement a basic web application for the search feature of this online shop.

+- Use only the technologies covered in this course:
+  - HTML & CSS
+  - JavaScript, AJAX, & basic client-side Vue.js
+  - NodeJS/Express
+  - MySQL
+- Only implement the search page/feature and any necessary supporting code on the server.
+- Users should also be able to filter search results by:
+  - Genre/Category
+  - Platform (console/PC etc.)
+  - Features
+  - Price
+- Be sure to follow best practices as discussed throughout the course.

+Excluding the node_modules folder, submit/upload your implementation as a zip file

+160/160

 ## Task 1.6

+[Steam](https://store.steampowered.com/) is an example of an online shop that sells video games.

+Identify a feature present in both the Steam website, and your implementation from Task 1.5.

+Specifically in terms of operability and understandability, discuss how these two systems compare.

+15/15

+---

 Compare my implementation to `https://store.steampowered.com/`, we both implementation the search system which adapted possibility for end user easily access / filter the required game by category, platform, features, price.